valahdyo/SecretsApp/README.md

 # SecretsApp

 ## General info
-This project is the answer for technical test at dumbways.
+This project is whisper clone, user can submit their secret and also could see others secrets.

 ## Technologies
 Project is created with: